CancerRxGene/gdsctools/doc/source/data.rst

     >>> gf
     GenomicFeatures <Nc=2, Nf=2, Nt=2>

 In **GDSCTools**, we provide a :download:`zipped Genomic Features file<../../gdsctools/data/genomic_features.tsv.gz>`.
 It contains about 1000 cell lines and 47 genomic features (gene mutations).
-A more complex file will be provided in the future.
+A more complex file tagged v17 it also provided with about 600 features :download:`v17 genomic feature <../../gdsctools/data/genomic_features_v17.csv.gz>`.

 By default, the creation of an ANOVA class we read that file automatically.
 Of course, you may provide your own.
 The :class:`~gdsctools.readers.GenomicFeatures` if created without input contains the default file mentionned here above::